pwikapanel/illustrator-panel/README.md

 ### 1. Enable `debug` Mode:**

-*To see which version of CEP is being used:*
+Determine which version of CEP is being used:
 ```
 ls /Users/Main/Library/Preferences/com.adobe.CSXS*
 ```